 Networking

-While initially, this may be that hardest to establish, selling by networking is likely to be the most profitable in the long run.
-Ask friends if they know anyone that’s a hand spinner.
-Post on local affinity boards, spinning groups, 4H sites, historical reenactment groups and town newsletters.
 If you can find your own customers through friends or a mutual connection, they’re more likely to both pay a good price for a local product, and because of the personal relationship, they’re likely to keep coming back so long as they’re satisfied with the quality.

 Angora Rabbit Fiber Prices

-As with most homemade craft products, angora rabbit fiber prices vary based on the quality.
-High-grade angora fiber that’s clean, hand plucked and has a long staple length can sell for nearly $20 per once.
+High-grade angora fiber that’s clean, hand-plucked, and has a long staple length can sell for nearly $20 per ounce.
 That’s assuming it’s packaged attractively and marketed to appeal to a consumer seeking top quality.
-Be sure to talk up the treatment of your rabbits, and personalize the product as much as possible.

-Pre-carding angora fiber with these angora hand cards will ensure the fibers are lined up and ready to spin, which will raise the value of the fiber.
 If the fiber is matted, card it to remove as many tangles as possible.
-Carding also helps to clean out any shavings, hay or debris that will lower the angora rabbit fiber price.
+Carding also helps to clean out any shavings, hay, or debris that will lower the angora rabbit fiber price.

 Low-grade fiber that has been cut with scissors or has a shorter staple length can still be sold to cover the costs of raising the rabbits.
-Felted hats, bags and other accessories are made with low-grade fiber.
+Felted hats, bags, and other accessories are made with low-grade fiber.
 If you cannot find an outlet for your low-grade fiber, consider selling it in bulk to a felter or taking up felt craft yourself.

 Ashley,